 - The River Soča – a draw for kayakers from all over Europe.
 Truly, a most beautiful river, sometimes acqua-marine in colour, sometimes blue, sometimes wild and raging, sometimes, gentle and placid, the river has areas suitable for beginner kayakers as well those more experienced.
 There are opportunities for rafting too.

 - Slap Boka – The magnificent Boka waterfall, easily seen from the main road to Kobarid, is an awe-inspiring sight.
-Impressive enough from the road, we take you a little nearer in our walk, No.14.
+Impressive enough from the road, a short but steep walk leads up to a fabulous viewpoint.

 - The church of St Anton and the Italian Charnel House – built in memory the Italian soldiers who died in the First World War.
 Over 7000 soldiers are interred here.
 Our Walk 16 visits here.